Handbook of Business Procedures

 - Departments must obtain a minimum of three written bids.

-- Departments should make a good-faith effort to include at least one bid from a certified HUB vendor.
+- Departments should make a good-faith effort to include at least one bid from a certified HUB supplier.

-- The Purchasing Office may solicit additional bids if it determines that there are additional vendors capable of providing the good or service.
+- The Purchasing Office may solicit additional bids if it determines that there are additional suppliers capable of providing the good or service.

-- The department solicits bids from vendors for the required good or service.
+- The department solicits bids from suppliers for the required good or service.

 - The department prepares a requisition document that includes pricing information for each bid received.